Live show and TV taping! Thursday, April 2, 2026 – 6 pm – Powerhouse Arts Center, 413 S. 14th Street, Oxford, MS

 In 1985, New Orleans-born novelist Nancy Lemann was given an assignment by renowned editor Tina Brown to cover Louisiana Governor Edwin Edwards’s two spectacular corruption trials for Vanity Fair.

-The result was the classic 1987 non-fiction book, The Ritz on the Bayou.
+The result became the 1987 non-fiction book, The Ritz on the Bayou.
+This week the book is the subject of a 40th anniversary reissue by South Carolina-based Hub City Press.

 Lemann enthralls a new generation of readers with a seat at the banquet, a smorgasbord of racketeering, fraud and bribery.
 Hazy, atmospheric scenes of cigar smoke-laden bars, heaping plates of oysters, and unchecked eccentricity and chaos.